nimrody15/ec2-scheduler/README.md

 **That's it, you'r all set!** Instances will be powered on and off according to your tags

-** NOTE ** The solution affecting only Instances With PowerOff/PowerOn tags, Instances without these tags are not affected
+**NOTE** The solution affecting only Instances With PowerOff/PowerOn tags, Instances without these tags are not affected

-           Also, The Tags for PowerOn/PowerOff Should be in GMT time
+**Also Note**, The Tags for PowerOn/PowerOff Should be in GMT time

-** Optional ** If you want all untagged Instances to power off (not related to PowerOff tag) every day at specific time, insert the time you want the Instances to be shut down and a Lambda will do the rest.
+**Optional** If you want all untagged Instances to power off (not related to PowerOff tag) every day at specific time, insert the time you want the Instances to be shut down and a Lambda will do the rest.
 If you don't, clear the field and the Lambda wont be triggered.
 If you want to keep instances on add the below tag:

 TagName: KeepAlive